Edge Developer Platform

 Publish directory: .next

-This information will be used in the project configuration.
+This information will be used in project configuration.

-If your project uses _redirects and _headers files or configures redirects and custom headers in the netlify.toml file, you need to migrate these configurations to the edgeone.json file of EdgeOne Pages.
+If your project used _redirects and _headers files or configured redirects and custom headers in the netlify.toml file, require migration to the edgeone.json file in EdgeOne Pages.

-Before migration, we need to understand your existing Netlify configuration and convert it into a format that Pages can understand.
+Before migration, we need to understand your existing Netlify configuration and convert it to a format Pages can understand.

 [build]